wso2/docs-ei/en/micro-integrator/docs/setup/installation/run_in_docker.md

 ## Create Docker files manually

-Given below are the basic steps you need to follow to run the Micro Integrator on Docker:
+If you already have **packaged integration artifacts** in a CAR file, you can manually create the Docker files and deploy on Docker.
+Follow the steps given below.

-1. Use WSO2 Integration Studio to [create the integration artifacts](../../../develop/intro-integration-development/#develop_artifacts).
+!!!
+Tip
-2. [Export the integration artifacts](../../develop/exporting-artifacts.md) into a CAR file.
+    **Before you begin**: Use WSO2 Integration Studio to [create the integration artifacts](../../../develop/intro-integration-development/#develop_artifacts) and then [export the integration artifacts](../../develop/exporting-artifacts.md) into a CAR file.

-3.  **Create the Dockerfile** as shown below.
+1.  **Create the Dockerfile** as shown below.
 This file contains instructions to download the base Docker image of WSO2 Micro Integrator from DockerHub (community version) or the WSO2 Docker Registry (includes updates), and to copy the integration artifacts